4xel-C/byr_HSE_subjects/README.md

 - [x] Enable priority selection of newly added procedures that have never appeared in the archive.
 - [x] Enable cherry picking when reviewing the selection.
 - [x] Enable procedure checking to make sure no procedure are forgotten.
-- [ ] Implement The word file generation
+- [x] Implement The word file generation
-- [ ] Implement The update of the history list
+- [x] Implement The update of the history list
+- [ ] Correction of a bug while loading the application where the history saves the new dates as string and not Date object.

 # Automation of Subject Generation for HSE Discussions